Royal Navy Rugby Union: History

 The RNRU is a Constituent Body of the Rugby Football Union and in honouring its role in the evolution of the game in England it has as a mission statement: "To promote, develop, administer and finance rugby football in the Royal Navy throughout the world in support of the Rugby Football Union".
 This is achieved by financing coaching seminars and courses; administrating the game, and officiating the games through the provision of referees and touch judges.

 Senior XV Cup Competitions

-The Royal Navy Rugby Union Senior XV players annually for five cups as well as playing in the triennial Commonwealth Navies Rugby Cup.
+The Royal Navy Rugby Union Senior XV players compete annually for five cups as well as playing in the triennial Commonwealth Navies Rugby Cup.
 The longest cup competition is the annual Army Navy match which is held at Twickenham.
 The Unions first played each other in 1907.
 The Royal Navy has played the Royal Air Force annually since 1920 which is also the year that the Inter Service Competition was inaugurated.
 The Royal Navy annually play the Irish Defence Forces and have done since 2002.
 The final annual cup match is against the French Navy, the Marine Nationale.
 The first match was played in 2005 and since 2011 the Royal Navy Rugby Union have awarded caps for this fixture.